 Okay, so the name might sound more like a brand of mascara, but we promise it’s a powerful deer hunting scent.
 Oh, and it’s especially designed for bowhunters, too.

 Whitetail Obsession claims this is an old secret trapper’s formula that calms deer.
 It works all season long, and it works on both bucks and does.
-Sometimes it can lure deer in, but its real talent is as a coverup for your own scent.
+Sometimes it can work as a deer lure, but its real talent is as a coverup for your own scent.
 Instead of alerting deer to your presence, this scent will have deer right up next to your stand calm and happy.

 Fatal Obsession comes in a spray bottle that can be used to cover your boots or douse a scent draw, but it works best misted in an area around your stand or blind.
 You might have to fiddle with the bottle sometimes because the spray mechanism can be faulty.